Governance & IP

 - Course- and cohort-scoped availability

-- Registration link/code generation
+- Registration link and code generation

 Align on governance early